jcesarap/Hello_TUI/README.md

 ## ⏱️Pending
 - Personal: Study how to make libraries and how to setup their compilation with Cmake.
 - Project: Dynamic window positioning with `xprop`.
+- Refactor:
+    - Use pointers to functions simplifying addition of screens.
+    - Use ncurses directly without wrappers.

 ## 🌐 Broader Context: Why Build a TUI Library?